jpayvazian/final_project/README.md

 * Jack Campanale: User Interface for game with Anime.js styling and animations
 * Federico Galbiati: Implemented Github authentication with Passport.js
 * Winnie Ly: Structured layout of HTML pages and CSS along with displaying Leaderboard data
-* Vansh Patel: Sorted player highscores
+* Vansh Patel: Sorted player highscores and CSS layout for button hovers